- HCC-78

 5. Identify inhibition of cytochrome P450 (CYP) enzymes.

 Human liver S9 fraction-50 donors is a mixture obtained by centrifugation of liver tissue homogenate from 50 donors.
-Large fragments such as nuclei and mitochondria are removed from intact liver cells, while liver microsomes and cytoplasmic components are retained.
-Different from liver microsome, S9 contains not only the enzymes in the microsome, but also a variety of cytosolic enzymes in the cytoplasm, such as aldehyde oxidase, xanthine oxidase, sulfonytransferase, methyltransferase, N-acetyltransferase and glutathione transferase, as well as NADPH, UDPGA, PAPS and other cofactors that initiate drug metabolism reactions.
-As a result, the S9 fraction supports both phase I and phase II metabolic reactions, providing a more comprehensive metabolic profile compared to liver microsomes.
-Although part of the cofactor was contained in the S9 fraction, the content was insufficient, and exogenous cofactor should be added for practical use.
-For instance, adding NADPH to activate the β-nicotinamide adenine dinucleotide phosphate regeneration system, adding UDPGA to activate the uridine 5'-diphosphate-α-D-glucuronidase system, adding GSH to activate glutathione transferase system, and PAPS addition to activate 3 '-phosphoadenosine-5' -phosphosulphate activity.
+Large pieces like nuclei and mitochondria are taken from intact liver cells, with liver microsomes and cytoplasmic tissue kept intact.
+In contrast to liver microsome, S9 does not only contain the enzymes of the microsome, but also various cytosolic enzymes within the cytoplasm including aldehyde oxidase, xanthine oxidase, sulfonytransferase, methyltransferase, N-acetyltransferase, and glutathione transferase as well as NADPH, UDPGA, PAPS and other cofactors involved in the reactions of drug metabolism.
+Thus, the S9 fraction can maintain both phase I and phase II metabolic reactions and hence it offers a wider metabolic repertoire than liver microsomes.
+While part of the cofactor was present in the S9 fraction, it was not sufficient and exogenous cofactor would need to be added for useful purposes.
+For example, adding NADPH to activate the β-nicotinamide adenine dinucleotide phosphate regeneration system, adding UDPGA to activate the uridine 5'-diphosphate-α-D-glucuronidase system, adding GSH to activate glutathione transferase system, and PAPS addition to activate 3'-phosphoadenosine-5' -phosphosulphate activity.
 Additionally, unlike hepatocytes, the S9 fraction lacks a membrane barrier, which means that substances do not need to cross the liver cell membrane to undergo metabolic reactions.
 This characteristic is particularly advantageous in studies investigating inhibitor mechanisms, as it negates the need for permeability.

 Over the past decade, researchers have consistently utilized liver S9 fraction as a primary system for in vitro drug screening.
 It offers economic and high-throughput advantages in eliminating compounds with poor metabolic stability and low success probability.